 Social media is one of the primary B2B marketing channels where companies can interact directly with potential clients and actively grow their audience.

 LinkedIn: B2B marketers are able to take advantage of the relationship users have with LinkedIn.
-Although similar in many ways to other channels, LinkedIn encourages its users to invest time on the platform, either to grow networks and find job opportunities, or to consume useful content.
+Although similar in many ways to other channels, LinkedIn encourages its users to invest time on the platform, either to grow networks and find job opportunities or to consume useful content.
 As a result, it is a particularly effective platform for B2B marketing, with 80% of B2B leads being sourced from LinkedIn.
+You can use LinkedIn scheduler to make the most out of the platform and improve engagement.

 Twitter: Twitter is one of the best platforms for direct conversations with prospects and has over 330 million active users.
 Through the use of hashtags and trending topics, B2B marketers are better able to implement social listening and learn what solutions and products are most suitable for their target audience.